By Hindustan Times

 How involved do you get as a producer, in your films?

 Akshay: I get very involved.
-I take a lot of interest in a film because it will come from my banner and I have some kind of social responsibility.
+I take a lot of interest in a film because

 Do you specifically look to produce U-certificate films?